 Drawing heavily from the likes of “Star Wars” and “Star Trek” (watching it, one can’t help but think of J.J.
 Abrams’ hugely successful “Star Trek” reboot from last year), not to mention countless anime with sci-fi themes aplenty, the film functions on the shoulders of archetypes of heroism and adventure and renders them as successfully and with as much imagination as the best of contemporary children’s science fiction/fantasy.

-The story begins on the soon-to-be-obliterated planet earth in the final stages of an extraterrestrial assault in the year 3028, where a young Cale (Alex D. Linz) is placed on an evacuation spaceship by his father (Ron Perlman), and sent off in the default custody of Tek (Tone Loc), your standard portly avuncular guardian.
-Cale’s father is the lead researcher for Project Titan: a monumental technological and scientific effort undertaken to ensure the proliferation of the human species by way of the colonization of a new earth.
+The story begins on the soon-to-be-obliterated planet earth in the final stages of an extraterrestrial assault in the year 3028, where a young Cale (Alex D. Linz) is placed on an evacuation ship by his father (Ron Perlman), and sent off in the default custody of Tek (Tone Loc), your standard portly avuncular guardian.
+Cale’s father is the lead researcher for Project Titan: a monumental technological and scientific undertaking aimed to ensure the survival of the human species.

 After these introductory passages, “Titan A.E.” jumps forward 15 years to Cale’s current, unglamorous whereabouts working at a junkyard in deep space.
-It’s here we meet Korso (Pullman), a friend of Cale’s now-deceased father who needs Cale’s help in finding the Titan—the ship his father hid that holds the keys to creating a new earth—made possible by a ring containing a map to the ship given to Cale by his father with a genetic encoding through which only he has access.
+It’s here we meet Korso (Pullman), a friend of Cale’s father who needs help in finding the Titan—the hidden ship holding the keys to creating a new earth.

 As the voice of the now fully grown Cale, Matt Damon—largely in accordance with the character’s physical appearance—creates a kind of interstellar, PG Will Hunting who’s cynical and confrontational and whose aggressively-shrouded longing is deeply felt.
 All the voice work in the film, in addition to Damon’s, is extremely effective.
-The cast is comprised of actors with voices either rich or idiosyncratic enough to get lost in the identity of their characters and not be responsible for a two hour guessing game (ex: Drew Barrymore as Akima, Korso’s co-pilot and Cale’s inevitable love interest, and Janeane Garafolo as the alien Stith, the resident weapons expert on Korso’s ship, the Valkyrie).
+The cast is comprised of actors with voices either rich or idiosyncratic enough to get lost in the identity of their characters and not be responsible for a two hour guessing game.

 But all that’s mostly incidental and more or less on the peripheries of what’s so surprising about the film.
 As a technical achievement, there are very few animated features I can think of that rival this level of visual dynamism; the animation is as lifelike—with meticulous attention paid to its characters’ tiniest gestures—as the best of Disney’s modern renaissance, and the integration of CGI into its hand-drawn images adds a beauty and three dimensionality to them that remains refreshing despite being technically dated.